 |In their own words||“research center dedicated to exposing the commercial involvement of Israeli and international companies in the continued Israeli control over Palestinian and Syrian land”|

 - In 2021, total income was NIS 719,026; total expenses were NIS 822,355.

-- 2014/2015 donors include: Trocaire (Ireland), Fagforbundet (Norway, Labor Organization), Bread for the World (Germany), Medico International, ICCO (Netherlands), Nova (Spain).
+- Donors include: Trocaire (Ireland), Fagforbundet (Norwegian labor organization), DanChurchAid (Denmark), Bread for the World (Germany), Diakonia (Sweden), Medico International, ICCO (Netherlands), and Nova (Spain).

 - In 2013, “in light of the expansion of Who Profits and its increasing professionalization as a research center, the project separated from CWP and became an independent organization.
 Who Profits and CWP continue to collaborate as sister organizations.”

 - Who Profits seeks to expose “the commercial involvement of Israeli and international companies in the continued Israeli control over Palestinian and Syrian land… we focus on three main areas of corporate involvement in the occupation: the settlement industry, economic exploitation and control over population.”